magic-wormhole/magic-wormhole/docs/server-protocol.md

 optimization efforts.
 To support this, the client/server messages include additional keys.
-Client->Server messages include a random `id` key, which is copied into the `ack` that is immediately sent back to the client for all commands (and is ignored except for the timing tool).
+Client->Server messages include a random `id` key, which is copied into the `ack` that is immediately sent back to the client for all commands (logged for the timing tool but otherwise ignored).
 Some client->server messages (`list`, `allocate`, `claim`, `release`, `close`, `ping`) provoke a direct response by the server: for these, `id` is copied into the response.
 This helps the tool correlate the command and response.
 All server->client messages have a `server_tx` timestamp (seconds since epoch, as a float), which records when the message left the server.
 Direct responses include a `server_rx` timestamp, to record when the client's command was received.
 The tool combines these with local timestamps (recorded by the client and not shared with the server) to build a full picture of network delays and round-trip times.

 All messages are serialized as JSON, encoded to UTF-8, and the resulting bytes sent as a single "binary-mode" WebSocket payload.

 Servers can signal `error` for any message type it does not recognize.
 Clients and Servers must ignore unrecognized keys in otherwise-recognized messages.
+Clients must ignore unrecognized message types from the Server.

 ## Connection-Specific (Client-to-Server) Messages